Jesus of Cool: Album cover

-The original vinyl album cover features six pictures of Nick Lowe.
-The UK, US and Scandinavian versions featuring a slightly different selection of photos.
+The original vinyl album cover features six pictures of Nick Lowe, with the UK, US and Scandinavian versions featuring a slightly different selection of photos.
 On both covers, the phrase "PURE POP FOR NOW PEOPLE" is spelled out in small letters across the photos.
 "PURE" was small yellow print in the top left photo, "POP" was small red print in the top middle, "FOR" was small blue print in the top right, "NOW" was small blue print bottom left, "PEO" was small yellow print in the bottom middle and "PLE" was small red print in the bottom right.

 The UK version had a photo of three kitsch glass swan ornaments on the back sleeve.
 The US version replaced this with a picture of Lowe dressed up in a green Riddler suit made by Antoinette Laumer Sales.
 The design of the inner sleeve also differs between the UK and US versions.

 The UK, US and Scandinavian sleeves were designed by Barney Bubbles.